-EMERGENCY TELEPHONE NUMBERS:
+EMERGENCY TELEPH IONE 1 NUMBERS: ----------- -------- -------- ----------

-Local Police Department () -

-Local Fire Department () -

-Local Rescue Service () -

-Primary Hospital: () -

-Secondary Hospital: () -

-Health Resources - Dr. Winters (800) 350-4511

-Pager (leave area code and telephone number) (800) 455-0964

-National Poison Control Center (800) 492-2414

-Chemical Manufacturing Association-Chemical Referral Center (800) 262-8200

-Health and Safety Manager: Cindy Sundquist (207) 775-5401 (w)

-(207) 892-4402 (h)

-AUTHORIZED PERSONNEL:

-Current First-aid Certification

-+ Current CPR Certification

-FIELD TEAM REVIEW: I have read and reviewed the health and safety information in the HASP.
-I understand the information and will comply with the requirements of the HASP.
+Local Dellas December and (070) 770 0000 Local Police Department (978) 772-8200 Local Fire Department (978) 772-8231 Local Rescue Service (978) 772-8231 Primary Hospital: Nashoba Community Hospital (978) 772-0200 Health Resources - Dr. Winters (800) 350-4511 Pager (leave area code and telephone number) (800) 455-0964 National Poison Control Center (800) 492-2414 Chemical Manufacturing Association-Chemical Referral Center (800) 262-8200 Health and Safety Manager: Cindy Sundquist (207) 775-5401 (w) (207) 892-4402 (h) Current First-aid Certification Current First-aid Certification + Current CPR Certification + Current CPR Certification + Current CPR Certification ELD TEAM REVIEW: I have read and reviewed the health and safety information n in the HASP.
+I understand + Current CPR Certification n in the HASP.
+I understand + Current CPR Certification ELD TEAM REVIEW: I have read and reviewed the health and safety information and will comply with the requirements of the HASP. + Current CPR Certification ELD TEAM REVIEW: I have read and reviewed the health and safety informatio ormation and will comply with the requirements of the HASP.
+Name: Date: + Current CPR Certification ELD TEAM REVIEW: I have read and reviewed the health and safety informatio formation and will comply with the requirements of the HASP.
+Name: + Current CPR Certification ELD TEAM REVIEW: I have read and reviewed the health and safety informatio ormation and will comply with the requirements of the HASP.
+Name: + Current CPR Certification ELD TEAM REVIEW: I have read and reviewed the health and safety informatio ormation and will comply with the requirements of the HASP.
+Name: + Current CPR Certification ELD TEAM REVIEW: I have read and reviewed the health and safety informatio ormation and will comply with the requirements of the HASP.
+Name: